valancej/documentation/_pro/getting-started/cloning-repos.md

 ### Creating Your SSH Key

 The first step of cloning a repo into your build process is to create your SSH key authentication.
-Another optoin for cloning from Github would  be to use their [OAuth Key instead of an SSH key](https://github.com/blog/1270-easier-builds-and-deployments-using-git-over-https-and-oauth).
+Another option for cloning from GitHub would be to use [OAuth instead of an SSH key](https://github.com/blog/1270-easier-builds-and-deployments-using-git-over-https-and-oauth).

 The following command will create two files in your local repository. `keyfile.rsa` contains your private key that we will encrypt and put into your repository.
 This encrypted file will be decrypted on Codeship as part of your build.
 The second file `keyfile.rsa.pub` can be added to services that you want to access.